 Howard Bloom’s (1997) take on this would be that collectivistic cultures act as ‘conformity enforcers’ facilitating the ‘cool’ side of the Spiral while individualistic cultures are ‘diversity generators, facilitating the ‘warm’ vMEMES.

 Smith & Bond found a significant difference in conformity between students (28%) and non-students (37%).
 However, the researchers were unable to say whether the students learn to be more independent and critical in their thinking or whether their higher level of intelligence makes them more confident in their judgement.

 Jerry Burger & Harris Cooper (1979) found that an individual’s desire for self-control affected how likely they were to conform.
 The researchers asked participants to rate a set of cartoons in terms of their funniness in the presence of a confederate who was expressing his own opinion.
-Participants who previously had measured high in terms of their desire for personal control were less influenced by the confederate.
+Participants who previously had measured high in terms of their desire for personal control – indicating RED was strong in their vMEME stack – were less influenced by the confederate.